Arrays

 Rust support for type-level integers is still experimental, so it is unable to

-it contains as a type parameter.
+take the length of the BitSlice it contains as a type parameter.
 Instead, it

 must take the entire region it contains as a type parameter.
 The full type